ibm-cloud-docs/vpc/file_storage_vpc_create.md

 5. Select a VPC from the list and then click **Create**.

-## Create a file share using the CLI
+## Create a file share from the CLI
 {: #file-storage-create-cli}
 {: cli}